Chhaya-Tundwal05/SQL-project/README.md

 2. Which county and state will provide the optimal location to maximize profit while minimizing risk?
 3. Which street should the store be opened on?
-# Discussion
-Implications of the Findings: The analysis provides key insights for optimal store placement:
-Targeting the Right Population:
-Areas like Renton (98055), Seattle (98104), and Auburn (98002) have high percentages of older adults, a key demographic for drug stores.
-Locating the store in these areas ensures steady demand from frequent healthcare visitors.
-Leveraging Hospital Foot Traffic:
-Locations near high-traffic hospitals, such as 4033 Talbot Rd S in Renton and Main Hospital West Clinic in Seattle, attract consistent footfall from patients and healthcare workers, boosting store visibility.
-Suburban Growth Potential:
-Emerging areas like Issaquah and Maple Valley show moderate foot traffic and a growing aging population, offering long-term growth potential while avoiding overcrowded markets.
-These insights help align the store's placement with demographic needs and high footfall areas, maximizing profit and reducing risk.
-Limitations: Only locations with available population data were considered for this analysis.
-There may be other counties or states that could have been a better fit, but due to the absence of population data, they were not included in the evaluation.
-This limits the comprehensiveness of the findings and may overlook potentially more suitable locations.

 # Conclusion and Recommendations Actionable Recommendations:
 • Target Brand Expansion: Focus on partnering with brands like Safeway Pharmacy, which are mid-sized and looking to expand.
 These brands show strong performance but are not yet oversaturated in the market.

 • Prioritize King County, Washington: Based on the analysis, King County has a high proportion of the adult population and significant hospital footfall, making it an optimal location for a new store.

 • Expand Demographic Analysis: As future steps, consider collecting or purchasing more comprehensive demographic data for other counties and states to ensure no viable location is overlooked due to data gaps.

 • Monitor Competition: Although RiteAid and Walgreens dominate in many locations, focus on regions where these brands have a weaker presence to minimize competition while capitalizing on unmet demand.